OrangeOwlSolutions/Linear-Algebra/README.md

 and omitted here.

-- Null space calculation by the SVD
+- Null space calculation by the SVD;
+- Calculation of the full SVD of a matrix;